Sock: History

-Silk woven socks from the Mawangdui tomb, Western Han, 2nd century BCE.
+Silk woven socks from the Mawangdui tomb, Western Han, 2nd century BC.
 Ancient Chinese socks are loose fitting and were tied with strings at the back.

 Egyptian socks created by naalbinding.
 Dating from 300 to 500, these were excavated from Oxyrhynchus on the Nile in Egypt.
 The split toes were designed for use with sandals.
 On display in the Victoria and Albert museum, reference 2085&A-1900.

 12th-century cotton sock, found in Egypt.
 The knitter of this sock started work at the toe and then worked up towards the leg.
 The heel was made last and then attached to loops formed while knitting the leg.
 This practice allowed the heel to be easily replaced when it wore out.

 Socks have evolved over the centuries from the earliest models, which were made from animal skins gathered up and tied around the ankles in the manner of the later Greek and Roman carbatinae shoes.
 Because the manufacture of socks was relatively time-consuming in preindustrial times, they were long used only by the rich.
 The poor wore footwraps, simple cloths wrapped around the feet.
 These remained in use in Eastern European armies until the end of the 20th century.

 According to the Greek poet Hesiod, in the 8th century BC, the Ancient Greeks wore socks called "piloi", which were made from matted animal hair.

 The Romans also wrapped their feet with leather or woven fabrics.
 Around the 2nd century AD, the Romans started sewing the fabrics together making fitted socks called "udones".
 By the 5th century AD, socks called "puttees" were worn by holy people in Europe to symbolize purity.

 During the Middle Ages, the length of trousers was extended and the sock became a tight, brightly colored cloth covering the lower part of the leg.
 Since socks did not have an elastic band, garters were placed over the top of the stockings to prevent them from falling down.
 When breeches became shorter, socks began to get longer (and more expensive).
-By 1000 AD, socks became a symbol of wealth among the nobility.
+By AD 1000, socks became a symbol of wealth among the nobility.
 From the 16th century onwards, an ornamental design on the ankle or side of a sock has been called a "clock".
 The invention of a knitting machine in 1589 meant that socks could be knitted faster.

 The next revolution in sock production was the introduction of nylon in 1938.
 Until then socks were commonly made from silk, cotton and wool.
 Nylon was the start of blending two or more yarns in the production of socks, a process that still continues today.